JetBrains-Research/KEEPs/KEEP.md

   Consequently, if you would like to have several possible errors, you have to create a sealed hierarchy for them.
   And you will not be able to return a subset of this hierarchy by handling only a part of errors.
 - Even with the introduction of arbitrary unions, due to expressiveness of common types, unions on them will be limited.
+- `Either` implies performance overhead on boxing.

+By resolving all of these issues, we came up with no-boxed one-level `Either` with specific kind of types allowed as errors.
+Which is actually the same as proposed error unions.

 #### Error union type in Zig

+> TODO: this section should be elaborated?

-The most similar feature to the proposed one is [error union types in Zig](https://ziglang.org/documentation/master/#Error-Union-Type).
+The most similar language feature to the proposed one is [error union types in Zig](https://ziglang.org/documentation/master/#Error-Union-Type).

 The broad overview of the feature is the following:
 - Error types are just tags without data, represented as integers at runtime.